Allowing Space to Grieve the Childhood Loss of the Authentic Self

 - Thyroid disease

-Diagnostic and Statistical Manual of Mental Disorders (DSM), has contributed to challenges of practitioners identifying the deep impacts of developmental trauma.
-It also leads to frequent misdiagnosis of early trauma with other diagnoses, including ADHD.
+Childhood trauma can also lead to mental health conditions, including: anxiety, depression, OCD, PTSD, phobias, eating disorders, addictions and personality disorders.
+The lack of acknowledgement of developmental trauma as an official diagnosis in the Diagnostic and Statistical Manual of Mental Disorders (DSM), has contributed to practitioners' challenges in identifying the deep impacts of developmental trauma.
+It also leads to frequent misdiagnosis of early trauma confusing symptoms of developmental trauma with other diagnoses, including ADHD.

 We Must Choose Attachment of Authenticity

-When the Body Says No, explaining how the body will find a way to say no when are unable to.
-Gabor emphasises the major link between a compulsion of meeting the needs of others above your own as a major risk factor for disease.
+Gabor Mate powerfully captures the cost of losing our authentic self in When the Body Says No, explaining how the body will find a way to say no when we are unable to.

 Attuning to the needs of the parent above their own needs becomes the survival strategy of the child.
 Abandoning the authentic self to please others becomes a prison which separates you from deeper connection in relationship with others.
+These losses will remain unrecognised across a lifetime until a light is able to enter through the cracks of the wound to illuminate what has been lost.

 Reclaiming the Authentic Self